markusthoemmes/nimbella-cli/README.md

 This repository contains the build scripts for the DigitalOcean-specific build of `nimbella-cli`.

 The `nimbella-cli` repo itself is open source and its build is more generic.
-The scripts here reach into that repo to do the build in a more tailored wsay.
+The scripts here reach into that repo to do the build in a more tailored way.

 The internal build options are described in initial comments in `build.sh` in this repository.